thingsboard/thingsboard.github.io/docs/pe/user-guide/widgets/map-widgets.md

 action:
     0:
         image: /images/user-guide/widgets/maps/action-1-pe.png
-        title: 'Scroll down and find the "Actions" section.
-Click the "Add action" button.'
+        title: 'Scroll down to the "Actions" section and click the "Add action" button.'
     1:
         image: /images/user-guide/widgets/maps/action-2-pe.png
-        title: 'The "Actions" window will open.
-It&#39;s currently empty, but once you add actions, they&#39;ll appear here.
-Click the "plus" icon button in the top-right corner to add a new action.'
+        title: 'A new window will open, displaying all your created actions.
+Click the "plus" icon button in the top-right corner to add one.'
     2:
         image: /images/user-guide/widgets/maps/action-3-pe.png
-        title: 'Select the action source as "Widget header button", enter a button name, and choose its type.'
+        title: 'Select the action source as "Widget header button", enter a name for the button, and choose its type.'
     3:
         image: /images/user-guide/widgets/maps/action-4-pe.png
-        title: 'Optionally, customize the button icon and color.'
+        title: 'Optionally, change the icon that will appear next to the button or hide it entirely.
+You can also set a custom color for the button.'
     4:
         image: /images/user-guide/widgets/maps/action-5-pe.png
-        title: 'In the "Action" section, choose "Place map item" from the dropdown menu.
-Select the type of map item to be placed — in our case, it&#39;s "Marker".
-The Custom action function field contains a default function that opens a dialog to create a device or an asset — exactly what we need.'
+        title: 'From the dropdown menu, select the type of action to be performed.
+In our case, it&#39;s "Place map item".
+Next, choose the type of map item to be placed — we&#39;ll be placing a "Marker".
+The custom action function field already contains a default function that opens a dialog for creating a device or an asset — exactly what we need.
+Then, click "Add".'
     5:
         image: /images/user-guide/widgets/maps/action-6-pe.png
-        title: 'Then click "Add" and save all your changes.'
+        title: 'Apply all changes and save the dashboard.'
     6:
         image: /images/user-guide/widgets/maps/action-7-pe.png
         title: 'A new action button labeled "Add EV station" has now appeared at the top of the map.'